lubnahadi/Network-Enumeration/README.md

 # Network-Enumeration
 This Project demonstrates network enumeration techniques using Linux tools.
-I tincludes scanning, service detection , and information gatheringto identify hosts, open ports , and potiential vulnerabilitiesin a networkenvoirement.
+It includes scanning, service detection , and information gatheringto identify hosts, open ports , and potiential vulnerabilitiesin a networkenvoirement.

 ## Steps Performed
 1. Set up Kali linux in a virtual machine envoirement.